biomejs/biome/crates/biome_js_formatter/report.md

    7234932941,
    7234932722,
    7234932312,
-+  // comment before a hole 1
    ,
--  // comment before a hole 1
+   // comment before a hole 1
    7234932841,
    ,
    7234932843,
--  ,
+   ,
    // comment after a hole 1
-+  ,
    7234932436,
  ];